 - 1.75 cups gingersnap cookie crumbs, from about 40 gingersnap wafers

 - 3 tablespoons brown sugar

 - 4 tablespoons unsalted butter, melted and slightly cooled

 - 3 8-ounce packages regular cream cheese (not low fat or nonfat), at room temperature

-- 1 15-ounce can pureed pumpkin (not pumpkin pie filling)
+- 1 15-ounce can pumpkin purée (not pre-spiced pumpkin pie filling)

-- For the crust, pulse the cookies in a food processor until the crumbs are uniform.
-Add the brown sugar, cinnamon, and salt and pulse to combine.
+- For the crust: In a food processor, pulse the cookies until crumbs are uniform.
+Add brown sugar, cinnamon, and salt, and pulse to combine.
 Transfer to a medium bowl and add the melted butter.
 Combine thoroughly with a fork.
 When the mixture is evenly moist, crumbly, and holds together when you squeeze a handful, it’s ready.
 Press the mixture evenly over the bottom, and very slightly up the sides, of your springform pan.
 Chill for 5 minutes, then bake for 10 minutes.
 Let cool completely.

 - Scrape the filling into the cooled crust and spread evenly.
 Set the springform pan in the larger roasting pan and add enough hot water from the kettle to come about halfway up the sides of the springform pan.